SaifU213/Music-Database/README.md

-# Music Database
-A music database using MySQL, Express.js, React.js and Node.js.

 # What does it do?
 Allows users to query, add, remove and modify songs on their playlists.

+# What technologies does it use?
+The music database uses MySQL, Express.js, React.js and Node.js.

 # Getting Started with Create React App